Food-Static-Data/sd/README.md

 ## How to generate additional files
 To run generator (it will run in writeFile.js function writeFiles()) `npm run generateFiles` to know if writing is success in console you will see `file generated successfully!` it will write multiple files.

 In function `writeFiles()` should be array of files.
 In array config of objects.
 First property in object should be `name` and value filename, the second `data` and in value set function that returns data.
-By default generating files happens in `/src/data` Also you can write one file using function writeFile() just give it two parameters first -  path, second data that will need to write.
-Data should be object and json format.
+By default generating files happens in `/src/data`

+Also you can write one file using function writeFile() just give it two parameters first -  path, second data that will need to write.
+Data should be object and JSON format.

 ## Contributors
 @vadim9999, @atherdon, @wahaj-47, @tihaami, @EbrahimKreem, @elnur004, @hirdbluebird, @Beni03, @Edebo